 On the eve of the Lahore Resolution, in his presidential address, the Quaid alluding to the religious and cultural differences between the Hindus and the Muslims said,

-The Quaid-e-Azam strongly refuted the notion that the Muslims are only a ‘minority’.
+The Quaid-e-Azam strongly refuted the notion that Muslims are only a minority.
 He asserted, “They are a nation according to any definition of nationhood.
 Thus, they must have their separate homeland”.

 Quaid’s Letter to M.K.
 Gandhi

 During the final years of the Pakistan movement (1944-1947), M.K.
 Gandhi wrote a letter to Quaid in which he deplored the Two-Nation Theory and the ‘Ideology of Pakistan’.
 He wrote, “I find no parallel in history for a body of converts and their descendants claiming to be a nation apart from their parent stock.
 If India was one nation before the advent of Islam, it must remain one in spite of the change of faith of a very large body of her children”.

 In reply to Gandhi’s letter, the Quaid wrote, “We maintain and hold that Muslims and Hindus are two major nations by any definition or test of a nation.
 We are a nation of a hundred million and, what is more, we are a nation with our own distinctive culture and civilization, language and literature, art and architecture, names and nomenclature, sense of values and proportion, legal laws and moral codes, customs and calendar, history and traditions, aptitude and ambitions.
 In short, we have our own distinctive outlook on life and of life.
 By all canons of international law, we are a nation”.

-In a nutshell, Quaid-e-Azam became an adamant supporter of Pakistan’s ideology that led to the forceful struggle by the ‘All India Muslim League’ to attain a separate homeland for Muslims.
+In a nutshell, Quaid-e-Azam became an adamant supporter of Pakistan’s ideology.
+As a result, the struggle to attain a separate homeland for Muslims became more forceful.

 To cap it all, these speeches and statements stirred the Pakistan movement.
 Ultimately, they changed the entire course of history and the fate of Indian Muslims.

 Reference: Trek to Pakistan